Tips and tricks Best practice guides, FAQ & more

 Implementing test automation means a new approach, and a new approach calls for teams to leave their comfort zones and get used to new working conditions.
 And new mindset overall.

-When it comes to investing, some people may not know or understand how to measure the ROI of test automation.
+When it comes to investing, some people may not know or understand how to calculate the ROI of test automation.
 If you’re not able to showcase the value of test automation in the form of quantifiable outcomes, you may not get buy-in from your organization.

 You need to create a test automation vision before proposing it to your team.
 If you propose test automation before having a concrete idea of why you are doing it in your specific context, your arguments will fall flat.